cvonk/CALalarm/README.md

 :

 Parts:
-- ESP32 board with 4 MByte flash memory, such as [ESP32-DevKitC-VB](https://www.espressif.com/en/products/devkits/esp32-devkitc/overview), LOLIN32, MELIFE ESP32 or pretty much any ESP32 board.
-- "RGB LED Pixel Ring" with 60 WS2812B SMD5050 LEDs, e.g. Chinly 60 LEDs WS2812B 5050 RGB LED Pixel Ring Addressable DC5V ([shop](https://www.amazon.com/gp/product/B0794YVW3T)).
+- RGB LED Pixel Ring containing 60 WS2812B SMD5050 adressable LEDs (e.g. "Chinly Addressable 60 Pixel LED Ring").
 These WS2812B pixels are 5V, and draw about 60 mA each at full brightness.
+If you plan to use it in a bedroom, you probably want less bright LEDS such as WS2812 (without the "B").
+- ESP32 board with 4 MByte flash memory, such as [ESP32-DevKitC-VB](https://www.espressif.com/en/products/devkits/esp32-devkitc/overview), LOLIN32 or MELIFE ESP32.
 - 5 Volt, 3 Amp power adapter
 - Capacitor (470 uF / 16V)
 - Resistor